cilium/cilium/contrib/backporting/README.md

 `GITHUB_TOKEN=xxx check-stable X.Y`

-The `check-stable` script is derived from `relnotes` and scans for PRs which have been merged and marked with the label `needs-backport/X.Y`.
+The `check-stable` script scans for PRs which have been merged and marked with the label `needs-backport/X.Y`.
 The script will list those PRs and all non-merge commit ids that were part of the merge.
 There are three columns: first one is the correlated sha of the commit from the master branch, second one is the sha of the commit from the pull request, and third column is the commit subject.
 The sha from the master branch is then needed for backporting into downstream with the help of the `cherry-pick` script.

 ## Example